-DEDHAM (WHDH) - Two years after brutally beating a man to death outside a Quincy sports bar, Paul Fahey was sentenced Thursday to life in prison.
+DEDHAM, MASS.
+(WHDH) - Two years after brutally beating a man to death outside a Quincy sports bar, Paul Fahey was sentenced Thursday to life in prison.

 Heartbroken relatives packed Dedham’s Norfolk Superior Court and delivered emotional victim impact statements prior to the sentencing of Fahey, 44, who was found guilty in the beating death of 42-year-old Keith Boudreau.